Where to Stay in Montreal First Time: 8 Best Areas

 Stay In Gay Village If vibrant nightlife is a priority for you, and explicitly LGBTQ-friendly neighborhood is a plus, you want to stay close to the city centre without breaking the bank, you are attending the PRIDE festivities.

-Best Places to Stay in Gay Village:
+Best Places to Stay in The Village:

 🔍MORE HOTELS IN GAY VILLAGE

-7. Rosemont La Petite Patrie, for local vibe
+7. Rosemont La Petite Patrie

 Rosemont La Petite Patrie is a large suburban neighborhood on the edge of the city centre.
 Removed from the hustle and bustle of Downtown Montreal, Rosemont La Petite Patrie has a more sedate and residential vibe, whilst still having plenty to attract visitors.